SEND bursary information

 If you are unable to pay the full amount being charged for Post 16 SEN transport, you may be entitled to a bursary towards meeting these travel costs.
 Bursaries are managed directly by the student’s educational setting.

-To find out if you are eligible and to apply, please contact your educational setting directly for more information.
-If you would like to apply for a bursary through your school/ college or other educational setting, the process needs to have been completed with the outcome confirmed by 31st January 2020.
-We therefore recommend that you contact your educational setting as soon as you can to ensure your application can be considered.
-Schools, colleges and other educational providers have been advised of this deadline.
+To find out if you are eligible and to apply, contact your educational setting directly for more information.
+We recommend that you contact your educational setting as soon as you can to ensure your application can be considered.

 There are two types of bursary.
 Details of each are provided below and there is more information available here.